GoogleChrome/developer.chrome.com/site/en/docs/devtools/open/index.md

 ## Auto-open DevTools on every new tab {: #auto }

-Open Chrome from the command line and pass the `--auto-open-devtools-for-tabs` flag.
+Open Chrome from the Command line and pass the `--auto-open-devtools-for-tabs` flag.

 Mac: